kube-burner/kube-burner/docs/configuration.md

 | errorOnVerify        | Exit with rc 1 before indexing when objects verification fails                   | Boolean | true     | false   |

-A valid example of a configuration file can be found at [./examples/cfg.yml](https://github.com/cloud-bulldozer/kube-burner/blob/master/examples/cfg.yml)
+A valid example of a configuration file can be found at the [examples](examples) folder.

 ## Objects